This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 - If he had not injured Petyr in their duel, Lysa would not have been able to "seduce" Petyr the second time and get pregnant, meaning Hoster Tully would not have given her the moon tea and (likely) would not have married her to Jon Arryn.
 Their sexual history and Lysa's unhappy marriage would lead to Lysa conspiring with Petyr to kill Jon fifteen years later and eventually to the War of Five Kings.

-- If he had not ridden into King's Landing demanding the head of Prince Rhaegar, neither he nor his father would have been killed (meaning Brandon would have married Catelyn and Ned would never have become the Lord of Winterfell), Elbert Arryn would have remained his uncle's heir (meaning Jon Arryn wouldn't have married Lysa), and Robert's Rebellion would not have gone the same way, though it was inevitable that a civil war of some sort would break out after the crown prince abducted the daughter of a lord paramount.
+- If he had not ridden into King's Landing demanding the head of Prince Rhaegar, neither he nor his father would have been killed (meaning Brandon would have married Catelyn, Ned would never have become the Lord of Winterfell, and none of Ned and Catelyn's children would have been born), Elbert Arryn would have remained his uncle's heir (meaning Jon Arryn wouldn't have married Lysa), and Robert's Rebellion would not have gone the same way, though it was inevitable that a civil war of some sort would break out after the crown prince abducted the daughter of a lord paramount.

 Lady Lyanna Stark